A unique experience sparked an idea

 Baby birds grow up in nests where they gain their love and nourishment in order to tackle life.
 This was the idea behind the brand.
 The nest represents the library and the bird represents the people that use it.

 Poster and slogan

-The concept behind the poster was to showcase the personality of the library and the programs it offers.
+The goal was for the poster to convey a warm and nurturing environment to work in with a range of different personalities working together.
 The lines separating each section represents the nest where people gain the nourishment required to take on the world.

 Colours and typefaces